 The charitable Mother Teresa was a symbol of love for the world.
 Pope John Paul II visited Mother Teresa in Calcutta in February of 1986 on his pilgrimage to India.
 One of her favorite visitors was Princess Diana of England, who came to her convent in Rome in February 1992; they met again in New York in June 1997, just months before both of them died.
 By 1997, her Sisters numbered nearly 4,000 members and were established in 610 foundations in 123 countries of the world.
 Mother Teresa died September 5, 1997 after 50 years of service to the poor.
 She received Beatification by Pope John Paul II on October 19, 2003, and was declared a Saint on September 4, 2016.

-The following are three sayings and a poem popularized by Mother Teresa.
+The following are three sayings of Saint Teresa, and a poem rewritten by her.

 The very fact that God has placed a certain soul in our way is a sign